andizq/discminer/README.md

 ### Features

-- Model intensity channel maps from gas discs using MCMC parameter samplers.
-- Fit intensity and rotation velocity simultaneously.
-Stellar mass and inclination are no longer degenerate parameters!
+- Model channel maps from molecular line observations of discs by fitting intensity and rotation velocity simultaneously.
 - Supports different prescriptions for the disc rotation velocity: Keplerian (2D or 3D) + pressure support + self-gravity.
 - Upper and lower emitting surfaces of your disc can be modelled independently.
-- Easy customisation of model parameterisations as a function of the 3D disc coordinates (azimuthal asymmetries are possible!).
+- Easy customisation of model parameterisations as function of the 3D disc coordinates (azimuthal asymmetries are possible!).
-- Compatible with input of (irregular) emitting surfaces obtained with the geometrical method of Pinte et al. 2018b.
+- Can use external emitting surfaces obtained with e.g. the geometrical method of Pinte et al. 2018.
-- Provides tools for the analysis of gas structure and kinematics.
+- Provides analysis tools to study the gas disc physical structure and kinematics.
-- It has been tested for circumstellar discs but it may be well suited for galactic discs too.

 ### Mining tools

 #### pick

-Mine small scale fluctuations in the disc, possibly related to the presence of planets.
+Reveal small scale fluctuations in the disc, possibly related to the presence of planets.

-#### hammer
+#### hammer (in prep)

-Mine larger scale substructure: produce (de-)projected residual maps and illustrations of the gas structure and attributes.
+Reveal large scale substructures; compute residual maps from line profile properties and investigate coherence of signatures.

 #### rail